tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   ![erroneous-portoflio-holdings.png](Images/erroneous-portfolio-holdings.png)

 * Next, another new column `Portfolio Cash` is created by subtracting the initial capital allocation of $100,000 by the product of APPL closing prices and entry/exit share size positions--indicating the remaining cash value of the simulated portfolio relative to the performance of trades over time.
-Notice that now parenthesis are used around the product of AAPL closing prices and entry/exit share size positions when calculating the remaining portfolio cash, this is because while the investment value of each trade changes over time, the *cost-basis* of each trade remains the same.
+Notice that now, parentheses are used around the product of AAPL closing prices and entry/exit share size positions when calculating the remaining portfolio cash.
+This is because while the investment value of each trade changes over time, the *cost-basis* of each trade remains the same.

   ```python
   # Subtract the initial capital by the portfolio holdings to get the amount of liquid cash in the portfolio